maymplin/100-days-of-code/log.md

 **Today's Progress**: Completed Day 14 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

 **Link to work**: [100 Days of Python Day 14 replit](https://replit.com/@maylin21/higher-lower-start)

+### Day 14: February 21, 2022

+**Today's Progress**: Started Day 15 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy but have not completed it.
+Will complete tomorrow along with Day 16.